MetaMask/metamask-docs/wallet/how-to/send-transactions.md

   ethereum
     .request({
       method: 'eth_sendTransaction',
+      // The following sends an EIP-1559 transaction.
+Legacy transactions are also supported.
       params: [
         {
           from: accounts[0], // The user's active address.
-          to: '0x0c54FcCd2e384b4BB6f2E405Bf5Cbc15a017AaFb', // Required except during contract publications.
+          to: <recipient address> // Required except during contract publications.
-          value: '0x29a2241af62c0000', // Only required to send ether to the recipient from the initiating external account.
+          value: <value in wei to send> // Only required to send ether to the recipient from the initiating external account.
-          maxPriorityFeePerGas: '0x77359400', // Customizable by the user during MetaMask confirmation.
+          gasLimit: '0x5028', // Customizable by the user during MetaMask confirmation.
-          maxFeePerGas: '0x2F08236400', // Customizable by the user during MetaMask confirmation.
+          maxPriorityFeePerGas: '0x3b9aca00', // Customizable by the user during MetaMask confirmation.
-          gas: '0x2710', // Customizable by the user during MetaMask confirmation.
+          maxFeePerGas: '0x2540be400', // Customizable by the user during MetaMask confirmation.
-          type: '0x2', // Transaction type.
         },
       ],
     })